Azure-Samples/communication-services-dotnet-quickstarts/MoveParticipantsSample/MoveParticipantsSample/readme.md

 > - `acsTestIdentity2`
 > - `acsTestIdentity3`
 > The phone numbers are released and available when the call is answered as they are created in ACS resource in Azure.
+> - **Call 2 and Call 3 must be answered after redirecting and before moving participants.**

 #### Call 1